Comparisons12 min read

 IPVanish Overview

-IPVanish has been around since 2012 and is currently owned by Ziff Davis (same parent as PCMag, Mashable, and a handful of other tech media brands).
+IPVanish has been around since 2012 and is currently owned by Ziff Davis (the parent company of PCMag, Mashable, and a bunch of other tech media properties).
 Look, the US jurisdiction is the elephant in the room here — the company is legally subject to American surveillance laws, and there's a documented 2016 incident where IPVanish handed user logs over to Homeland Security despite claiming a no-logs policy.
-The company has since overhauled its infrastructure and says the current architecture genuinely can't log user activity, but that history is absolutely worth knowing before you hand over your money.
+The company has rebuilt its infrastructure and says the current setup genuinely can't log user activity, but that history is absolutely worth knowing before you hand over your money.

-Honestly, I think a lot of reviewers gloss over that 2016 incident too quickly.
-It's not ancient history — it's a data point about how this company behaves under legal pressure, and that matters.
+Honestly, I think a lot of reviewers brush past that 2016 incident too quickly.
+It's not ancient history — it's a data point about how this company behaves under legal pressure, and that matters for your decision-making.

-What IPVanish does well — and legitimately well — is unlimited simultaneous connections.
+What IPVanish does well — and genuinely well — is unlimited simultaneous connections.
 No other major VPN in this price range offers this without some kind of per-device cap.
-If you're running a home full of devices (or managing VPN access for a small team), that's a real differentiator.
-It also offers SOCKS5 proxy access as part of all plans, which is genuinely useful for torrenters who want to route specific traffic without full encryption overhead.
+Running a home full of devices?
+IPVanish has a real advantage here.
+Plus, it includes SOCKS5 proxy access as part of all plans, which is genuinely useful for torrenters who want to route specific traffic without full encryption overhead.

 Key Features